justincollinsorg/EasyIncludePath/README.md

 # PHP - EZ-Include-Path

 (I developed this in 2017.
-This was before I learned to use psr-4 autoloader)
+This was before I learned to use PSR-4 autoloader.)

-# DONT USE FOR REAL WORLD USE.
-JUST USE AUTOLOADER!
+# DONT USE ON PRODUCTION SERVER.
+USE PSR-4 AUTOLOADER!

 EZ-Include-Path provides a simple and clean way to use absolute paths with PHP's include construct allowing developers to include files into php scripts without the need for autoloading.
 However, you should just use psr-4 autoloading.